workstaffhq/helpcenter/docs/managers/billing/manage-plan.md

 Once you have logged in to the platform, Workstaff allows you to manage your subscription yourself.
 To access your subscription information, go to the main **Settings** section, then to the **Billing** tab.

-## Upgrade to Pro
+## Subscribe to a Plan
-When you first sign up on Workstaff, your account is on the **Free plan** by default and gives you access to key features.

-The **Pro plan** gives you access to all the key features as well as additional advanced productivity tools such as integrated clock-in and clock-out, real-time staff attendance for each event, timesheets, and much more!
+The **Pro plan** gives you access to all the essential features, while the **Max plan** offers everything in Pro, plus advanced productivity tools like integrated clock-in/out, real-time staff attendance tracking for each event, timesheets, and more!
+For more details on our plans, visit our [**Pricing**](https://workstaff.app/pricing) page.

-You can take advantage of a free 14-day trial of the Pro plan that you can start yourself directly within Workstaff.
+You can take advantage of a free 14-day trial of the Max plan that you can start yourself directly within Workstaff.

 ### To start the 14-day trial
-- Click on **Try Pro for FREE** in the upper right hand corner of the screen to be redirected to the **Billing**.
+Click on **Start for FREE** in the upper right hand corner to be redirected to start the trial.
-- Then click on **Try Pro FREE for 14 days** or **Try FREE for 14 days** in the **Pro** column.
+When you first sign up on Workstaff, your account is on the **Max plan** by default, our most advanced offering, for up to 5 workers.

-You can upgrade to the Pro plan during or after your 14-day trial.
+You can sign up to the Pro or Max plan during or after your 14-day trial by clicking on **Purchase** in the upper right hand corner of the page.

-### Upgrading to the Pro Plan
+### Purchasing a Plan
-- Click on **Upgrade to Pro** in the upper right hand corner of the page
+- Click on **Purchase** in the upper right hand corner of the page
-- Then click on **Upgrade Now** in the Pro column
-- Choose the number of users and click on **Proceed to Payment**
+- Choose the payment frequency, the number of workers and of managers and click on **Buy Now**
 - Enter your billing information
-- Enter your credit card information.
+- Enter your credit card information

 You will be charged after the 14-day trial.

-## Upgrade to Max
+## Upgrade your Plan
-The **Max** plan gives you access to all the features of the Pro plan as well as additional productivity tools such as built-in freelancer invoicing, advanced remuneration with premiums, payroll/payrun and more!
+Upgrade your plan to unlock the Max Plan and increase the number of workers and managers to better meet your growing needs.

 ### Upgrading to the Max Plan
+The **Max** plan gives you access to all the features of the Pro plan as well as additional productivity tools such as *Urgent* and *First come, first served* work offers, time tracking with live presence and more!
 - Go to the **Settings** section, then to **Billing**
-- Then click on **Upgrade** in the Max column
+- Then click on **Purchase more** or **Upgrade** on the right of your manager and staff count
-- Choose the number of users and click on **Proceed to Payment**
+- Choose the payment frequency, the number of workers and of managers and click on **Upgrade to this plan**
 - Enter your billing information
+- Enter your credit card information

+### Increasing Workers and Managers
+- Go to the **Settings** section, then to **Billing**
+- Then click on **Purchase more** or **Upgrade** on the right of your manager and staff count
+- Update the number of workers and/or of managers and click on **Upgrade to this plan**
+- Enter your billing information
-- Enter your credit card information.
+- Enter your credit card information

-For more details on our plans, visit our [**Pricing**](https://workstaff.app/pricing) page.

-## Cancelling Your Plan
+## Suspend Your Plan

-You can cancel your Pro plan at any time and re-subscribe later when you need the Pro plan productivity tools again.
+You can suspend your plan at any time and re-subscribe later when you need the Workstaff productivity tools again.

-### To Cancel Your Plan
+### Suspending Your Plan
 - Go to the main **Settings** section, then go to the **Billing** tab
-- Click on **Manage subscription...**
+- Click on **Manage subscription**
-- Click on the subscription you wish to cancel, then click on **Cancel Subscription**.
+- Click on the subscription you wish to suspend, select how much time you want the suspension to last and click on **Cancel Subscription*

+### Cancelling Your Plan
+Are you considering leaving us?
+We’re sad to see you go!
+Cancellation is certainly possible, but it must be handled by our team.
+Please [contact us](mailto:support@workstaff.app), and we will take care of it for you.

 :::note
 Although you can cancel your subscription at any time, Workstaff will not refund any amounts already charged for the current period.